Movement 5ReconnectDay 306

 God, you are my God.
 I will earnestly seek you.
 My soul thirsts for you, my flesh longs for you, in a dry and weary land where there is no water.

-Somewhere in the worst of it, you may have stopped wanting God at all.
+Somewhere in the worst of it you may have stopped wanting God at all.
 Not rebellion, exactly, just a dryness so complete that even the thirst went quiet, and you no longer reached for Him because reaching had begun to seem pointless.
 So watch closely for the first thing to come back, because it is rarely fullness.
 It is longing.
 One ordinary day you notice your soul beginning to pant after God again, thirsting, leaning, aching toward Him in a land that is still dry.
 Do not despise that ache as weakness, and do not wait to feel satisfied before you trust it.
 The waking desire is itself the mercy, the deer catching the scent of water it has not yet reached.
 The thirst is not the absence of grace; it is grace arriving early, in the only form a parched soul can receive it.
-He is the one who put the wanting back.
+He is the One who put the wanting back.
 Follow it the way the deer follows the scent on the wind, and let it carry you, still thirsty, toward the brook.

 ← Day 305Day 307